vmware-tanzu/tanzu-framework/GOVERNANCE.md

 the community member(s) interested in implementing the proposal should be either deeply engaged in the proposal process or be an author of the proposal.

-The proposal should be documented as a separated markdown file pushed to the [design folder](docs/design) in the Tanzu Core repository via PR.
+The proposal should be documented as a separated markdown file and pushed to the [design folder](docs/design) via PR.
 The name of the file should follow the name pattern <short meaningful words joined by '-'>-design.md, e.g: `restore-hooks-design.md`.

 Use the [Proposal Template](docs/dev/_proposal.md) as a starting point.